Suzette Quintanilla: 1968-1982: Early life and music career

-Suzette Michele Quintanilla was born on June 29, 1967, in Corpus Christi, Texas, to Abraham Quintanilla, a former Army musician and vocalist for the Chicano band Los Dinos, and Marcella Quintanilla (née Samora).
-She was the second of three children; her older brother A.B.
-Quintanilla was born in 1963, and her younger sister, Selena Quintanilla was born in 1971.
-At the time of Suzette's birth, Abraham was active with Los Dinos, whose recording, Los Dinos a Go Go, was released under Bernal Records in 1968.
-Los Dinos' commercial viability declined, prompting Abraham to prioritize economic stability over musical pursuits.
-After several unsuccessful investments, he relocated his family to Lake Jackson, Texas.
-He shifted toward a more conventional lifestyle, though he continued his musical aspirations by singing in his spare time.
-Abraham began instructing A.B. in bass guitar, prompting Selena to sing in front of them for attention.
+Suzette Michelle Quintanilla was born on June 29, 1967, in Corpus Christi, Texas, to Abraham Quintanilla, a former Army musician and vocalist for the Chicano band Los Dinos, and Marcella Quintanilla (née Samora).
+She was the second of three children; her older brother, A.B.
+Quintanilla, was born in 1963 and her younger sister, Selena Quintanilla, was born in 1971.
+When Suzette was born, Abraham was active with Los Dinos (whose album, Los Dinos a Go Go, was released by Bernal Records the following year.
+Los Dinos' popularity waned, prompting Abraham to prioritize economic stability over music.
+After several unsuccessful investments, he moved his family to Lake Jackson, Texas.
+Abraham adopted a more conventional lifestyle, singing in his spare time.
+He began teaching A.B. bass guitar, prompting Selena to sing.
 After realizing that Selena could sing, Abraham recalled, "I saw the continuation of my dreams."

-Abraham formed a band comprising his children: A.B. on bass, Selena as lead vocalist, and a visiting cousin from Arizona as the drummer.
-When their cousin's father demanded his return, Suzette was tasked as the drummer.
-Suzette expressed discomfort with drumming, which she viewed as a traditionally masculine role, and was initially resistant to participating, often fighting against it.
-Suzette perceived female drummers as uncool and expressed a strong aversion to playing the drums.
-Selena had persuaded Suzette to remain in the band and helped her overcome being shy.
-The drum set Suzette inherited from her cousin, who was playing right-handed, required her to adapt and learn how to play in a configuration opposite to her dominant hand.
-She was self-taught under the guidance of Abraham, A.B., and her cousin before he departed.
-Early on, Suzette struggled with confidence, often feeling inadequate for the band.
-She noted that while Selena and A.B. could effortlessly isolate and identify individual instruments within a song, she lacked that intuitive ear, describing herself as feeling "like a loser" because musicianship did not come naturally to her and required significantly more effort on her part.
-With years of persistent practice, Suzette eventually developed her skills to a point where playing became second nature, comparing it to "riding a bicycle".
-She reached a level of proficiency where she could detect when a musician was off-tempo or out of sync.
-Although initially unenthusiastic, the children participated regularly in rehearsals and performances.
-Suzette admitted that she harbored a long-standing dislike for performing as a drummer, having expressed her hatred for the role for many years.
-Abraham would entertain relatives with the band, the children frequently opposed it, but eventually learned to like playing.
+He formed a band consisting of two of his children (A.B. on bass and Selena as lead vocalist) and a visiting cousin from Arizona on drums.
+When the cousin's father demanded his return, Suzette became the drummer.
+She was uncomfortable with drumming, considering it a traditionally-masculine role Selena persuaded Suzette to remain in the band, and helped her overcome her shyness.
+The drum set Suzette inherited from her cousin, who was right-handed, required her to learn to play with a configuration opposite from her dominant hand.
+She was taught by Abraham, A.B., and her cousin before his departure.
+Suzette struggled with confidence at first, noting that Selena and A.B. had intuitive ears but music was not as easy for her.
+With years of practice, her musicianship improved.
+Initially unenthusiastic, Abraham's children participated regularly in rehearsals and performances.
+Suzette was not secretive about her dislike for drumming.
+Abraham entertained relatives with the band, and the children eventually learned to enjoy playing.